-The Freedom of Information Act (FOIA) grants the general public the right to access records of any federal agency, including U.S. Citizenship and Immigration Services (USCIS).
-You may want to know what information the USCIS has about you if you are facing a removal proceeding or if there is a problem with your request to become a U.S. citizen through naturalization.
-This article will discuss the Freedom of Information Act, including how to submit a FOIA request to the USCIS.
+The Freedom of Information Act (FOIA) grants the general public the right to access records of any federal agency, including the USCIS.
+You may want to know what information USCIS has about you if you are facing a removal proceeding or there is a problem with your request to become a U.S. citizen through naturalization.
+This article will discuss the Freedom of Information Act, including how to submit a FOIA request to USCIS.

 What Is the Freedom of Information Act?

 The Freedom of Information Act (FOIA) was ratified in 1967.
 It gives the public the right to obtain records from federal agencies.
 Only nine categories of information are exempt from being released to the public.
 Under FOIA, government agencies must also assess the information they possess and post popular requests publicly.
 Here are two common reasons why some FOIA requests are denied:

 An agency employee foresees that the information may fall under one of the exempt categories

 It’s illegal to disclose the requested information publicly

 The Privacy Act (PA) was ratified in 1974.
 This sets up the guidelines used to govern fair information practices.
 Because of the PA, all federal agencies have rules about how they collect, manage, and/or make information public.

 You may want or need to make a FOIA request for several reasons.
 You may need to get a copy of a form to prove your eligibility in an application for a visa, green card, or naturalization.
 If you aren’t able to get the documents you need through other means, you can make a FOIA request.
 Having all the documents and/or files you need prior to submitting applications to USCIS can prevent your forms from being delayed, returned, or rejected.